BenNeise/bennneise.github.io/_posts/2010-05-06-datastore-alerts-via-twitter.markdown

 [![Screenshot showing datastore's Twitter posts](http://ben.neise.co.uk/wp-content/uploads/2010/05/Capture-300x150.png "Datastores Tweeting")](http://ben.neise.co.uk/wp-content/uploads/2010/05/Capture.png)

 The Twitter account is protected (to save it from getting followed by porn-bots).
-I can now set it up for device alerts, which should hopefully give me a headÔÇÖs up on any potential problems.
+I can now set it up for device alerts, which should hopefully give me a head's up on any potential problems.
 I could also implement other alerts in this method.
-For example, you could ping a critical machine, and tweet if itÔÇÖs not available:
+For example, you could ping a critical machine, and tweet if it's not available:

 If ((Get-WmiObject -Class Win32_PingStatus -Filter "Address='CriticalMachineHostname'").StatusCode -ne 0){ E:\Tools\tweetC\tweetc.exe "Critical machine not reposnding to pings!" }

-Ideally IÔÇÖd like to revisit this, and remove the requirement for TweetC, but in the meantime it seems to be working great.
+Ideally I'd like to revisit this, and remove the requirement for TweetC, but in the meantime it seems to be working great.